 - Go to Documents/Electronic Arts/The Sims 4/cache > delete all the cache files.

-If you can’t see any files at these locations, unhide them.
-Go to the search menu, type folder, and then select Show hidden files and folders from the search results.
+If you can’t see any files at these locations, Then, click them.
+Click Next, go to the search menu, type folder, and then select Show hidden files and folders from the search results.

 7. Disable recently installed programs

 We hope these workarounds helped you fix save issues in The Sims 4.
-If you’ve come across other solutions to fix the save game bugs, list the troubleshooting steps in the comment section below.
+If you’ve found any other solutions for the Sims 4 error code 0, feel free to list the troubleshooting steps in the comment section below.